 The difference is that the Curly Top Virus only causes leaf curl on the top leaves.
 Tomato pinworms will cause an upward curl on every leaf they feed on from the base of the plant up.

-Unlike with leaves curling upwards that’s caused by heat stress, Curly Top Virus causes leaf discoloration, too, and new growth becomes leggy.
+Unlike with leaves curling upwards caused by heat stress, Curly Top Virus causes leaf discoloration, too, and new growth becomes leggy.

 If you suspect this, particularly if your area has a lot of leafhoppers, look at the underside of the leaves for discoloration.